salmanshaikh18/LearnReact/ReactRouter.md

 ## Difference between dynamic routing and static routing.

-Dynamic routing allows you to handle different content based on the specific URL accessed, often involving parameters.
+-> Dynamic routing allows you to handle different content based on the specific URL accessed, often involving parameters.
 It's flexible and can adapt to various situations during runtime.
-Example:

-Static routing involves predefined routes where the content associated with each route is fixed and known at compile-time.
+-> Static routing involves predefined routes where the content associated with each route is fixed and known at compile-time.
 The routing structure remains constant during the application's execution.

 ## Dynamic Routing